 About the event

-Course Description: Field Force Operations (FFO) is a three-day course providing state and local law enforcement personnel the knowledge and skills necessary to prepare for and successfully mitigate threat incidents involving civil disorder.
+Field Force Operations (FFO) is a three-day course providing state and local law enforcement personnel the knowledge and skills necessary to prepare for and successfully mitigate threat incidents involving civil disorder.
+This training is provided by FEMA - Center for Domestic Preparedness.
 FFO combines classroom instruction with practical exercises that afford responders the opportunity to practice concepts and tactics in a controlled environment.
 Activities included in this course are mass arrest procedures, team tactics, demonstrator tactics, crowd dynamics and mob behavior, use of riot control agents and less lethal munitions, and the employment of personal protective equipment (PPE).

-Below are some, but not all, of the critical skill sets learned during this training program:
+Below are some of the critical skill sets learned during this training:

 - Understand how the First, Fourth, Eight and Fourteenth Amendments to the U.S. Constitution relate to civil action/disorder.

 - Express the considerations and processes for conducting mass arrests during civil action/disorder.

 - Act as a member of an arrest team and remove an arrestee using both two- and four-officer carry techniques.